10 NPS Alternatives to Help You Better Understand Customer Behaviors

 Number of positive responses / Total number of responses × 100 = CSAT

-One way to make your customers happier is to launch a refer-a-friend program and reward brand advocates.
-Whether it’s a discount or a free shipping offer, referral rewards are a great way to make customers feel appreciated and nurture loyalty.
+One way to make your customers happier is to reward brand advocates with targeted offers and incentives.
+Whether it’s a discount or a free shipping offer, rewards are a great way to make customers feel appreciated and nurture loyalty.

 3. Customer Retention Rate (CRR)